 Dear English-speaking readers, this page is an automatic translation made from a post originally written in French.
 My apologies for any strange sentences and funny mistakes that may have been generated during the process.
 If you are reading French, click on the French flag below to access the original and correct text:

 AirAsia would then operate from Orly airport.
-The announcement was made by Malaysian Prime Minister Najib Razak on Wednesday evening in Paris at the end of his four-day visit to France.
+The announcement was made by Malaysian Prime Minister Najib Razak on Wednesday evening in Paris, at the end of his four-day visit to France.

 The principle: the earlier you book, the cheaper it is.
-There are regularly "free seats" offers to look out for, tickets in the 20-30€ range via KL for the closest Asian destinations...
-When you book, you can be sure that you'll be able to get your tickets in the nearest Asian destination...
-When you book, you'll be able to get your tickets in the nearest Asian destination. my last trip, A / R KL-Tawau cost me € 70, return KL-Kota Bahru € 50.
+There are regularly "free seats" offers to watch out for, tickets in the 20-30€ range via KL for the closest Asian destinations...
+When my last tripThe round trip KL-Tawau cost me 70€, the round trip KL-Kota Bahru 50€.

 • • • • • • • • • •